Clothing in ancient Egypt: Cosmetics

 Embalming allowed the development of cosmetics and perfumes.
 The perfumes of Egypt were the most numerous, but also the most sought and the costliest of antiquity, which used them extensively.
 The Egyptians used makeup most of all the ancient people.
 Nails and hands were painted with henna.

 Black kohl, which was used to mark eyes, was obtained from galena.
 Eye shadow was made from crushed malachite.
 Red, which was applied to lips, came from ochre.
 These products were mixed with animal fat to make them compact and to preserve them.
 Both men and women wore galena or malachite eyeliner to protect the eyes and enhance their beauty.

 Findings were published by American Chemical Society in the journal Analytic Chemistry suggest that the use of lead in makeup was intentional.
 Findings suggest that the lead in combination with salts produced naturally by the body produce nitric oxide which boosts the immune system.
 It is believed that the production and result were intentional.
 The increase in immune productivity would help to prevent infections like conjunctivitis.

 Footwear

 Footwear was the same for both sexes.
 It consisted of coiled sewn sandals of leatherwork, or for the priestly class, papyrus.
 Since Egyptians were usually barefoot, sandals were worn on special occasions or at times when their feet might get hurt.

+New Kingdom of Egypt

+Women's fashions of this period were more elaborate than in any previous era.
+Both men and women in Egypt often shaved their heads to prevent lice and to reduce the time it took to maintain a full head of hair.
+Wigs were worn by both sexes to protect the scalp and for ceremonial purposes.